 You can create your own map with custom locations and information through Google My Maps.
 There are provisions to add multiple layers, import locations, or put your own markers on each layer.
 These will be saved in your Drive and can be shared like other Drive content.

 See also: How to Schedule Facebook Posts, WhatsApp Messages, and SMS

 Like all Google apps, Maps too has its own share of Easter eggs, but only if you know where to look for them.
 Literally.
 Many Easter eggs are location based.
 For example, one of the suggested routes to get from Windsor Castle to Buckingham Palace is the Royal Carriage.
 Also, the fastest way to get to Urquhart Castle from Fort Augustus is by riding the Loch Ness Monster.
 Another Easter egg not based on location: If you keep asking ‘are we there yet?’ while in navigation screen, Google will eventually reply with “if you ask me again, we won’t stop for ice cream.”

 That’s all for now!
-Use these handy tips while using Google Maps and enrich your experience. if you think we’ve missed something that should have been listed in our list, please share your tips with us!
+I tried my best to put together all Google Maps tips and tricks I am familiar with.
+Use these handy tips while using Google Maps and enrich your experience. if you think we’ve missed something that should have been listed on our list, please share your tips with us!

 Read next: List of 70 OK Google Commands for Google Assistant